qzmfranklin/zmake/README.md

 ### In-source build vs. out-of-source build
 By default, the flag `-g` directs the zmake script to generate a Makefile that builds in-source.
-You may use `-insource` (pairs with `+insource`]) to get Makefile that builds out-of-source.
+You may use `--out-of-source` (pairs with `--in-source`]) to get Makefile that builds out-of-source.
 For example, type

-	./zmake -g -insource demo
+	./zmake -g --out-of-source demo

 will generate a Makefile starting with